pipe11/TFM_fake_news_detector/README.md

 # 2 Requirements

-On this project we are using the work environment proposed throughout this Master, so we'll keep using the **Ubuntu Distribution** for Aindows: **Windows Subsystem Linux (WSL)**, and more specifically we will use Anaconda distribution with **Python 3.6.9**.
+On this project we are using the work environment proposed throughout this Master, so we'll keep using the **Ubuntu Distribution** for Windows: **Windows Subsystem Linux (WSL)**, and more specifically we will use Anaconda distribution with **Python 3.6.9**.

 ### Python Packges required
 - pandas